7innovations/.github/profile/README.md

 ---
 ## 🌍 Impact Vision

-**Together, we're not just building an app—we're creating a compassionate technology that supports mental wellness, reduces stigma, and empowers individuals to take control of their mental health journey.**
+**Together, we're not just building an app we're creating a compassionate technology that supports mental wellness, reduces stigma, and empowers individuals to take control of their mental health journey.**

 **Let's FixU and make a difference!** 🌱💪